Peripli/specification/api.md

 The response body MUST be a valid JSON Object (`{}`).
 Each resouce API in this document should include a relevant example.

-The response body MAY include information about the resource's `state`.
+The response body MUST include information about the resource's `state`.

 In case of ongoing asynchronous update of the resource entity, this operation MUST return the old fields' values (the one known prior to the update as there is no guarantee if the update will be successful).